railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

    \ ``( Current Assets – Stocks) / Current Liabilities``\  .

 *  :guilabel:`Fixed Assets` : in a going concern, the value of fixed assets are covered in the first place by owners' capital and in the second place by all of the long term liabilities.
-Ideally this indicator will be greater than 1.
+Ideally, this indicator will be greater than 1.

 .. tip:: Calculation of Indicators